Braintree Lawn Installation Services

 Contact Braintree's Department of Public Works for Site Preparation Debris & Installation Material Management

-Proper material management is essential for any lawn installation in Braintree.
-Existing vegetation must be disposed of through the April–November yard waste collection program, using biodegradable paper bags only as required by the Massachusetts Department of Environmental Protection.
-Bulk soil and rock should be brought to the Transfer Station, which requires a resident permit and may involve fees.
+Proper material management is essential for sustainable lawn installation in Braintree.
+Existing vegetation must be disposed of through the April–November yard waste collection program, using only biodegradable paper bags as required by the Massachusetts Department of Environmental Protection.
+Bulk soil and rock should be taken to the Transfer Station, which requires resident permits and may involve fees.
 Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects.
-Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept cool and dry.
-Notify neighbors in advance for large installations and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
-For further guidance, contact: Braintree Department of Public Works
+Sod must be stored for no more than 24-48 hours in shade with irrigation, while seed should be kept in cool, dry conditions.
+Notify neighbors in advance of large installations and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
+For all debris and material management, coordinate with:

 85 Quincy Avenue, Braintree, MA 02184

-Website: Braintree Department of Public Works
+Official Website: Braintree Department of Public Works

 Comprehensive Site Assessment & Soil Testing Requirements for Braintree's Glacial Till & Rocky New England Soils